N Ireland leaders to consult experts in light of slower Republic vaccine rollout

 Northern Ireland leaders have said they will consult with medical advisers over plans to reopen society in light of the slower vaccine rollout in the Republic.

-The vaccination programme in Northern Ireland passed 800,000 doses this week, around 45% of the population.
+The vaccination programme in Northern Ireland passed 800,000 doses this week, around 45 per cent of the population.

-That compares with around 13.2% who have been vaccinated in the Republic, where the rollout has been slower and the population is much larger.
+That compares with around 13.2 per cent who have been vaccinated in the Republic, where the rollout has been slower and the population is much larger.

 This has led to concerns over travel between the two jurisdictions if Northern Ireland begins to lift restrictions before a majority of people in the Republic have been inoculated.